dbrattli/Giraffe.Pipelines/README.md

 ```

 The provided `HttpHandler` operators have the type `HttpHandler ->
-HttpHandler` and is be used to transform the pipeline.
+HttpHandler` and is used to transform the pipeline.

 You may even compose two `HttpHandler` pipeline aware operators together
 using normal functional composition `>>` operator to create your own